-The camel glides across the desert sand just like the ship and it can stay without the food or the water for weeks even when it is carrying the heavy loads or transporting men.
+The camel glides across the desert sand just like the ship and it can stay without food or water for weeks even when it is carrying heavy loads or transporting men.

-The camel is an examples for all the sorts of adaptation (the structural, the functional and the behavioural) which helped it to live in the difficult conditions of the dessert , So, It is considered as one of the most adapted animals to live in the deserts.
+The camel is an example of all the sorts of adaptation (the structural, the functional, and the behavioural) that helped it to live in the difficult conditions of the desert, So, It is considered as one of the most adapted animals to live in the deserts.

-The camel has a plentiful number of the lachrymal glands and it has two rows of long eyelashes that protect its eyes from the dispersing sand on the time of the sandstorms.
+The camel has a plentiful number of lachrymal glands and it has two rows of long eyelashes that protect its eyes from the dispersing sand at the time of the sandstorms.

-The camels control the opening and closing their nostrils to prevent the entrance of the sand particles inside the nose during the sandstorms, The camel has a forked upper lip and strong enamel of its teeth to enable it to eat the spiny and dry desert plants without harming it
+The camels control the opening and closing of their nostrils to prevent the entrance of the sand particles inside the nose during the sandstorms, The camel has a forked upper lip and strong enamel of its teeth to enable it to eat the spiny and dry desert plants without harming it.

-The ears of the camel are small and they are covered from inside with the dense hair that obstruct the dust and the sand, The legs of the camel end in the broad pad to prevent their diving in the smooth sand and its legs have the thick skin to protect them from the high temperature of the soil.
+The ears of the camel are small and they are covered from the inside with the dense hair that obstructs the dust and the sand, The legs of the camel end in a broad pad to prevent their diving in the smooth sand and its legs have the thick skin to protect them from the high temperature of the soil.

-The body fur thickness of the camel differs at the different body regions to provide the protection from the extreme cold at night, It is little dense over the other regions to ease heat loss by radiation during the daylight.
+The body fur thickness of the camel differs in the different body regions to provide protection from the extreme cold at night, It is a little dense over the other regions to ease heat loss by radiation during daylight.

-The sweat glands of the camel do not start sweating unless the blood temperature reaches 40 degree Celsius, It stores the fats in its hump to keep it for 3 – 4 months without eating any food and it can drink 100 litres of the water through 10 minutes only without affecting its blood composition.
+The sweat glands of the camel do not start sweating unless the blood temperature reaches 40 degrees Celsius, It stores the fats in its hump to keep it for 3 – 4 months without eating any food and it can drink 100 liters of water for 10 minutes only without affecting its blood composition.

-The pyramidal shape of the camel’s hump makes the area that is exposed to the thermal sun rays more smaller as possible during the daylight, So, this decreases the amount of the absorbed heat, and also decreases the amount of the lost heat by radiation during the night.
+The pyramidal shape of the camel’s hump makes the area that is exposed to the thermal sun rays smaller than possible during daylight, So, this decreases the amount of absorbed heat, and also decreases the amount of lost heat by radiation during the night.

-The camel is very beneficial animal for the man, It is used in performing a lot of difficult tasks, Man can ride it and uses it for carrying the baggages from one place to another, It can carry from 150 to 300 kilograms, It is still used in some army and police forces, The quick and agile camels are also used in the camel races.
+The camel is a very beneficial animal for the man, It is used in performing a lot of difficult tasks, Man can ride it and uses it for carrying baggage from one place to another, It can carry from 150 to 300 kilograms, It is still used in some army and police forces, The quick and agile camels are also used in the camel races.